Skip to content

 • Take the medicine only as often as the label instructs.
 Taking too much will NOT make you feel better and will NOT make your cold go away faster!

-If you make a mistake with medicine, use the webPOISONCONTROL® online tool for guidance or call Poison Control at 1-800-222-1222 right away.
-You will need to provide some information:
+If you make a mistake with medicine, use the webPOISONCONTROL® online tool to get help, or call your poison center at 1-800-222-1222.
+You'll find webPOISONCONTROL especially useful for double doses.
+Whether you get help online or call, you will need to provide some information such as:

 • the name of the medicine;